zilexa/Homeserver/filesystem/README.md

 - unmount all the drives you are going to format: `sudo umount /media/(diskname)`
 - list the disk devices: `sudo fdisk -l`
 - Scenario 1 and 2-option1: create a single filesystem per disk: run `sudo mkfs.btrfs -f -L data1 –m single /dev/sda` for each disk device, with the right path.
-- Scenario2-option2: Single command to create a volume/array, add path to all disk devices (except backup disk) `sudo mkfs.btrfs -f -L data1 –d raid1 /dev/sda /dev/sdb`.
+- Scenario2-option2: Single command to create a volume/array, add path to all disk devices (except backup disk) `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb`.
+- with `-L data1` you set the label of the disk to `data1`, change this per disk.
+For raid1, the name above is "pool".
+Change at will.
+- For Scenario 1, make sure 1 disk is labeled `parity1`.
+- In both scenarios I recommend to have a dedidicated backup disk, name this one `backup1` (easy to distinguish with externally attached backup drives during the config of your maintenance/backup tasks).
 More commands and info about BtrFS can be found via the official doc or by Googling.
 I prefer this doc as [quick reference](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_about_btrfs.html).

 ### Step 3: setup-storage.sh & adjust for your disks